segmentio/segment-docs/src/connections/destinations/catalog/optimizely-full-stack/index.md

 ## Implementation Prerequisite

-Optimizely works differently than other Segment destinations: It requires that customers implement Optimizely some functionalities natively to ensure experiment logic runs correctly.
+Optimizely works differently than other Segment destinations: It requires that customers implement some Optimizely functionality natively to make sure your experiment logic runs correctly.

 Segment maps `track` events to Optimizely's `track` method, customers must implement all Optimizely decision-based methods, such as `activate` and `isFeatureEnabled` natively.
 Segment's API does not include methods that correspond to decision-based methods.